doylek1/ResGuides-NLTK/examples.md

 Their results support the hypothesis that signs of dementia can be found in diachronic analyses of patients’ writings.

+> you need to find a way to extract and insert the graphics on the results from the paper in here.

 In particular, they found that it is probable that Agatha Christie indeed suffered from the onset of Alzheimer's while writing her last novels.
 Likewise, Iris Murdoch exhibited a ‘trough’ of relatively impoverished vocabulary and syntax in the writing of her late 40s and 50s that presaged her dementia.